Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T1S1.png)

 Securely mount the motor into the frame mount using 6x M3x8 screws.
+The first motor should be attached where the frame mount does not allow for sliding in the motor (back right).

 ### Step 2: Wheel Adapter